-During the 2021-22 financial year,

-AusHeath's Queensland office continued

-to recieve a large amount of business from

-both the Work and Hospitals divisions,

-ultimatley contributing to the company's
+During the 2021-22 financial year, AusHeath's Queensland office continued to receive a large amount of business from both the Work and Hospitals divisions, ultimately contributing to the company's research efforts.

-research efforts taking place in South

-Australia.

 During the 12-month period, we delivered vaccinations for Metro South Health, which was deemed 'one of the largest public health vaccination' programs in Queensland.
 Together with the Logan City Council, AusHealth helped deliver 171,511 COVID-19 jabs, which achieved a 92% double-dose vaccination rate for the region.